k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: HTML dumplog hero highlight was hidden while riding
 - Fix: clear mtrapped when a ceiling-hider drop relocates the attacker
 - Fix: bare-handed hits on a ghost now require shade-effective contact
+- Fix: spurious worn-slot sanity panic when polymorphing a worn helm